 They say that food brings people together.
 But it’s not often that food brings people and wildlife conservation together.
 Jamie Sparks moved to Chad in 2015 to be a consultant chef for a luxury camp in Zakouma National Park, one of the most intriguing National Parks in Africa.
 The following year she became the camp’s manager.
 It was during her years living in a tent surrounded by predators that she learned about Chadian food and came up with her grand idea.
 She would write a book, half adventure travelogue, and half Chadian food cookbook, including 80+ recipes and stories from her time in the bush.
 Cooking for Conservation was born.
 She became so enamored with Zakouma, its animals, and its people that she decided to donate $100,000 of the book’s proceeds to African Parks, the non-profit conservation organization who manages the park (and other national parks all across Africa).
 African Parks successfully brought the once-decimated Zakouma back from the ashes, restoring not only the land and the wildlife but also providing a livelihood for the locals.
-Now she wants to help support this highly effective organization that has done so much for the people and wildlife of Chad.
-But to reach her goal, she needs our help.
-Visit her Kickstarter project here where you can pledge for copies of the book, Return of the Rhino t-shirts, and even a week of safari at Zakouma.
+(After her Kickstarter project was funded, the book will be available soon)

 Jamie was happy to answer some questions about her upcoming book and her time in Chad.

 Q. How did you end up in Chad?